fbpx

 How to Prepare Math Centers

-Preparing math centers can take some time initially, but the time you'll save by assembling them smartly will pay off in a big way down the road.
-I suggest batching the work by in the following steps:
+Preparing math centers can take some time initially, but the time you save by assembling them smartly will pay off significantly down the road.
+I suggest batching the work in the following steps:

 1. Choose a set or two to begin with and print the student-facing pages.
-I recommend using cardstock, if possible.
+If possible, I recommend using cardstock.
 The heavier paper will help the pieces stand up to repeated use.
-I also recommend printing in color if you're able.
+I also recommend printing in color if you’re able.
 Color activities are more appealing and exciting for students.
 Investigate the HP Instant Ink program and use this link to receive a free month of printing!
 Printing on colored paper is a good alternative.

 2. Sort the pages into piles by activity.
-You'll want to be sure you don't have anything in the wrong place, or you might have trouble sorting it out afterward.
+Ensure nothing is in the wrong place, or you might have trouble sorting it out afterward.

-3. If it is possible, laminate the student pieces.
-Things like games, cards, or printable manipulatives that are part of the center will last longer when they are laminated, and you won't have to prep them again and again.
+3. If possible, laminate the student pieces.
+Things like games, cards, or printable manipulatives that are part of the center will last longer when laminated, and you won’t have to prep them repeatedly.
 Also, some student activities may be laminated to use repeatedly instead of photocopying for every student.
 Consider how you plan to use the activities and determine whether every student must have the page.

 4. Cut out the pieces and place each activity in a separate plastic zipper bag or envelope.
 I like to use bags because they generally last longer.